BenjaminGuzman/gentoo-utils/README.md

 portageq distdir
 ```

-Or... just use the `doc` use flag.
+Or... just use the `source` use flag.
 It may be better 😉

 To wait for a process to finish and then execute something